Kashif130/CoverMesh/README.md

    are the pool's own NAV accounting from `provide_liquidity`'s first line onward -- there is no separate staking or reward system sitting alongside an otherwise-inert oracle result.

+## Fixes from the second steward review round

+A second review round identified four gaps, all closed in the current version:

+1. **The numeric threshold comparison was raw float, not exact.** The consensus principle for WEATHER/PRICE_THRESHOLD lets validators agree on a reading despite "ordinary floating-point precision differences."
+But `check_claim` then compared that reading against the cover's stored threshold using plain float `>=`/`<=`, so two readings validators treated as equivalent could still land on opposite sides of the payout boundary.
+Both the reading and the threshold are now normalized to the same fixed number of decimal places (`NUMERIC_COMPARISON_DECIMALS`) using base-10 `Decimal` rounding (`_to_fixed_units`) and compared as exact integers -- the decisive comparison can no longer be sensitive to binary-float representation noise.
+2. **Withdrawals could drain capital reserved for open covers.** `execute_withdrawal` priced shares against total `pool_nav` with no regard for `reserved_liability`.
+It now refuses to release a withdrawal that would drop `pool_nav` below `reserved_liability`; the request stays queued and can be retried once outstanding covers resolve.
+3. **Keeper rewards had the same gap.** The reward payout in `check_claim` only checked that `pool_nav` covered the reward itself.
+It now also requires the remaining `pool_nav` to stay at or above `reserved_liability` after paying the reward.
+4. **NEWS_EVENT outcome labels were stored un-normalized.** `_validate_adapter_fields` computed
+   cleaned (stripped, upper-cased) `allowed_outcomes`/`triggering_outcomes` for validation, but `open_cover` stored the caller's raw strings instead.
+Since `_consensus_categorical` classifies against the normalized form, a stored `"Yes"` could silently fail to match a classified `"YES"` at settlement, voiding a claim that should have paid. `_validate_adapter_fields` now returns the normalized lists, and `open_cover` stores those.

 ## Architecture

 - `contracts/CoverMesh.py` -- a single Intelligent Contract holding three internally-separated